daytonaio/enterprise-docs/src/content/docs/configuration/teams.md

 A team in a Daytona deployment represents a group of people collaborating together in Daytona, either as an **internal unit like the Engineering department** or as **an external group**, such as a team of Open Source contributors/collaborators.

 By creating a team, you become the team owner.
-This role empowers you to invite, manage, and configure team members, and most importantly, to manage the hardware resources at their disposal.
+This role empowers you to invite, join, manage, and configure teams.

-In this guide, we will walk you through how you can perform above tasks from your daytona dashboard.
-Whenever you register an account on a Daytona deployment, you are default to be in a team.
-You can create a new team, or join an existing team.

 <hr/>